top of page

 Because the site is hosted on Wix, Wix automatically collects basic technical data (such as IP address, device type, and pages visited) for security, performance, and site functionality.
 These analytics are aggregated and do not identify you personally.
 Essential Wix cookies may be used for site operation.

-StratEko uses third-party services such as OpenAI (for scenario generation) and Google Maps (for mapping).
+StratEko uses third-party services such as OpenAI (for scenario generation) and Google Maps (for mapping and geographic information).
 These services receive only the information needed to perform their functions and do not receive personal identifiers from us.

 Definitions